irys-intern/ticket-system/README.md

 2. **Login** — `POST /auth/login` verifies the scrypt hash.
 On success, a session record is written to PostgreSQL (via Better Auth) and cached in Redis.
 The `sessionId` cookie is set.

-3. **Request validation** — `src/hooks.server.ts` runs on every request.
+3. **Request validation** — The backend's session middleware runs on every request.
 It reads the `sessionId` cookie, looks up the session in Redis (fallback: PostgreSQL), and populates `event.locals.user`.
-Endpoints then read `locals.user` and check the `role` field to enforce access control.
+Endpoints check `locals.user.role` to enforce access control.

 4. **Logout** — `POST /auth/logout` deletes the session from Redis and PostgreSQL and clears the cookie.